r4victor/tenthousandmeters/content/blog/python_bts_05.md

 }
 ```

-The `LOAD_FAST` and  `STORE_FAST` opcodes exist for performance reasons only.
+The `LOAD_FAST` and  `STORE_FAST` opcodes exist only for performance reasons.
+They are called `*_FAST` because the VM uses an array for the mapping, which works faster than a dictionary.
 What's the speed gain?
 Let's measure the difference between `STORE_FAST` and `STORE_NAME`.
-The following piece of code stores the value of variable `i` 100 million times:
+The following piece of code stores the value of the variable `i` 100 million times:

 ```python
 for i in range(10**8):